Project

 Add Exception#detailed_message

-Added by mame (Yusuke Endoh) about 2 years ago.
-Updated over 1 year ago.
+Added by mame (Yusuke Endoh) almost 3 years ago.
+Updated almost 2 years ago.

 Status: